Singer-songwriter also is Ayden's town manager

-Proving he’s a man of many hats, Ayden Town Manager Matt Livingston will take to The Collard Festival’s stage at 5:30 p.m.
+Ayden’s Town Manager will prove he’s a man of many hats on Friday when he takes the stage at the town’s annual Collard Festival.

-Donning his hat of singer, songwriter and musician, Livingston will perform live a mix of country, southern rock, blues and folk music.
+Matt Livingston will trade his manager’s hat for his singer-songwriter hat at 5:30 p.m. to perform a mix of country, southern rock, blues and folk.

+The performance on the West Avenue stage will help start the two-day festival which includes a 10 a.m.
+Saturday parade and its centerpiece collard-eating contest at 2 p.m.
+Saturday.

-Livingston discovered his love for music at an early age and would sing around his house, during play and whenever he felt a song in his heart, he said recently.
+Livingston, who is finishing up his first year with the town, discovered his love for music at an early age.
+He said he would sing around his house, during play and whenever he felt a song in his heart.

 Around the age of 9, a performance at a restaurant inspired him to play guitar.